donjuanica/i2cssh/README.markdown

-    -m, --machines a,b,c             Comma-separated list of hosts -s, --sleep SLEEP                Number of seconds to sleep between creating SSH sessions -X, --extra EXTRA_PARAM          Additional ssh parameters (e.g. -Xi=myidentity.pem)
+    -m, --machines a,b,c             Comma-separated list of hosts -s, --sleep SLEEP                Number of seconds to sleep between creating SSH sessions -X, --extra EXTRA_PARAM          Additional ssh parameters (e.g. -Xi=myidentity.pem) -z, --pre-command CMD            Command to run in terminal before ssh sessions are created

 i2cssh will assume you want to connect to a cluster when only one host is given.